JacksonBates/fcc-git-nomic/RULES.md

 A player cannot propose a new rule if there are any outstanding proposals they have not personally cast a vote on.
 They must check the open Pull Requests and cast votes.
 If the number of votes required to pass or reject a rule have already been cast, they do not need to vote.

 ## 5 - Stickers
-If a rule is accepted,the player that proposed it will be awarded a 3x3cm hexagonal laptop sticker.
+If a rule is accepted, the player that proposed it will be awarded a 3x3cm hexagonal laptop sticker.
 The number of stickers will be tracked on the wiki.
 (The stickers exist in-game only, unfortunately)